 4.10 Bicycles must have two wheels of the same diameter in which the front wheel is the guide wheel and the rear wheel is the drive wheel, and with pedals driving a chain.
 Bicycles must be powered exclusively by the legs of their riders in a circular motion and using a bottom bracket.
 Electric assistance or any other type of assistance is forbidden.

-5.1 The six-day event consists of six mass-start raid stages, including one marathon stage.
+5.1 The six-day event consists of six mass-start raid stages.

 Participants are required to overnight at the venues designated by the organisation.